Ph.D. in Clinical-Community Psychology

 The Ph.D.
 Program in Clinical-Community Psychology is accredited as a clinical psychology program by the American Psychological Association*.
 The University of Alaska Anchorage is accredited by the Northwest Commission of Colleges and Universities to grant the doctoral degree in Clinical-Community Psychology.

 If you have questions about the Ph.D.
-Program in Clinical-Community Psychology , please contact Anissa Hauser at email@example.com, or (907) 786-1640, or Dr. Vivian Gonzales at firstname.lastname@example.org.
+Program in Clinical-Community Psychology , please contact Anissa Hauser at email@example.com, or (907) 786-1640, or Dr. Vivian Gonzalez at firstname.lastname@example.org.

 If you have questions about the application process, please contact Anissa Hauser, email@example.com, or (907) 786-1640.